-Amount Remaining Economic Useful Life
+A Amount Remaining Economic Useful Life

 Trademarks / Names \$ 8,640 Indefinite

 Patents 31,720 15 years

 Customer Relationships 230 10 years

 Non-competition Agreements 200 4 years

 \$ 40,790

 The Company is obligated to make anniversary payments of: (i) approximately \$13,000 on the second anniversary of the closing date, provided that such payment will be paid earlier if 150 clinical procedures using the ApiFix System are completed in the United States before such anniversary date, (ii) \$8,000 on the third anniversary of the closing date; and (iii) \$9,000 on the fourth anniversary of the closing date, subject to adjustments.
-The Company anticipates making the second anniversary payment of \$13,000 during the second half of 2021.
+The Company anticipates making the second anniversary payment of \$13,000 between January 1 and April 1, 2022.
 In addition, to the extent that the product of our revenues from the ApiFix System for the twelve months ended June 30, 2024 multiplied by 2.25 exceeds the anniversary payments actually made for the third and fourth years, we have agreed to pay the selling shareholders a system sales payment in the amount of such excess.
-The anniversary payments and system sales payment may each be made in cash or cash and common stock, subject to certain limitations; provided that the Company makes the determination with respect to anniversary payment, if any.
+The anniversary payments and system sales payment may each be made in cash or cash and common stock, subject to certain limitations; provided that the Company makes the determination with respect to anniversary payments and a representative of the former ApiFix shareholders may make the determination with respect to the system sales payment, if any.